 Divide rhizomes in spring and pot separately.
-Or take 4-inch (10 cm) leaf tip cuttings with at least 1 pair of leaves attached and root in moist potting mix.
+Or take 4-inch (10 cm) leaf tip cuttings with at least one pair of leaves attached and root in a moist potting mix.
 Cover the whole thing with plastic or a glass cloche to hold in moisture.
-Cuttings root easily in about 4 to 6 weeks… – See more at: How to Grow and Care for Kohleria
+Cuttings root easily in about 4 to 6 weeks.
+See more at How to Grow and Care for Kohleria.

 - Back to genus Kohleria

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin